Greg Unwin

 Mohammed v Islam [2024] 4 W.L.R.
 88 – Appeal before Lady Chief Justice; whether long fraud trial should continue with judge alone following jury tampering.

 R v Jiang [2023] 4 W.L.R.
-62 – Whether proceeds of an unregistered Money Service Business become criminal property.
+62 – Important case on unregistered Money Service Businesses and criminal property.

 R v SA [2019] 4 W.L.R.
-142 – Resisted prosecution appeal against terminating ruling on elements needed to prove a common law conspiracy to defraud.
+142 – Resisted prosecution appeal against terminating ruling on proving a common law conspiracy to defraud.

 R v Onyeagucha [2018] EWCA Crim 2960 – Successful appeal against life sentence for repeated stabbing.

-R v Nguyen, Mai & vin Dao [2013] Crim LR 234 – Whether threat of false imprisonment can establish the defence of duress.
-Application of the Human Trafficking Convention.
-Junior alone for appellants against David Perry KC.
+R v Nguyen, Mai & vin Dao [2013] Crim LR 234 – Whether threat of false imprisonment can establish the defence of duress, concerning application of the Human Trafficking Convention.

 Professional Memberships